 Finally, if “forgiveness” is an internal act — a spiritual and moral release — then it does not require announcement or recognition.
 Informing the offender may sometimes be appropriate or charitable, especially if reconciliation is possible, but it is not always necessary.
 In some cases, it may even be counterproductive or outright destructive (as shown), serving more as a performance or a (potentially futile) plea for closure than an act of healing.

 Let “forgiveness” be wise, honest, and just — not only for the sake of the one who “forgives”, but also for the integrity of what “forgiveness” is meant to be.
-While you might eventually have “release” or find “peace,” those are very different from “forgiveness”.
+While, in the course of healing, one might eventually have “release” or find “peace,” those are very different from “forgiveness”.
 And if there is no difference, let’s just get rid of the word “forgiveness” entirely, as it merely causes problems and confusion.

 Comments